-The other main non-operating and non-cash items for 2017 (\in (179) million) include the result relating to the disposal of Acetow (\in (180) million), Cross-Linkable Compound (\in (43) million), and Emerging Biochemicals (\in (23) million), and the loss relating to the deconsolidation of the Venezuelan subsidiary (\in 72 million).
+The other main non-operating and non-cash items for 2017 (\notin (179) million) include the result relating to the disposal of Acetow (\notin (180) million), Cross-Linkable Compound (\notin (43) million), and Emerging Biochemicals (\notin (23) million), and the loss relating to the deconsolidation of the Venezuelan subsidiary (\notin 72 million).

-Income taxes
+NOTE F14 Income taxes

-Income tax expense amounts to €175 million, of which €95 million for continuing operations.
+Income tax expense amounts to \in 175 million, of which \in 95 million for continuing operations.

-Income tax paid amounts to \leqslant 235 million, of which \leqslant 211 million for continuing operations.
+Income tax paid amounts to \notin 235 million, of which \notin 211 million for continuing operations.

-Income tax expense amounted to €131 million, of which €197 million for continuing operations.
+Income tax expense amounted to \notin 131 million, of which \notin 197 million for continuing operations.

-Income tax paid amounted to €237 million, of which €199 million for continuing operations.
+Income tax paid amounted to ≤ 237 million, of which ≤ 199 million for continuing operations.